DistributedProofreaders/guiguts/INSTALL.md

 ```

 Close Terminal.app and reopen it to ensure that the brew-installed perl is on
 your path.

 Then install all the necessary [Perl modules](#perl-modules).

-This
+In a Terminal window, navigate to your guiguts folder.
+There should be a
+file named `install_cpan_modules.pl` in the directory.
+Installing these
-is most easily done by running the helper script:
+modules is most easily done by running the helper script:

 ```
 perl install_cpan_modules.pl